LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

-From the other side of the interface, if an ICD sees a call to `vk_icdGetInstanceProcAddr` before a call to `vk_icdGetLoaderICDInterfaceVersion`, then it knows that loader making the calls is a legacy loader supporting version 0 or 1.
+From the other side of the interface, if an ICD sees a call to `vk_icdGetInstanceProcAddr` before a call to `vk_icdNegotiateLoaderICDInterfaceVersion`, then it knows that loader making the calls is a legacy loader supporting version 0 or 1.
 If the loader calls `vk_icdGetInstanceProcAddr` first, it supports at least version 1.
 Otherwise, the loader only supports version 0.